I have presented on various topics at a number of international conferences. Below are a selection of the talks and workshops I have given.

 - develop collegiality among students

-I use the social media platform Ning with both my business English clients and my university classes.
-In this talk I will show how I use Ning to complement the delivery of these courses, looking at the pedagogical and organizational aspects of incorporating such a platform into English teaching.
-There will be opportunity to ask questions throughout the talk.
+I have used the social media platform Ning with both my business English clients and my university classes.
+In this talk I show how I used Ning to complement the delivery of these courses, looking at the pedagogical and organizational aspects of incorporating such a platform into English teaching.

-I use the social media platform Ning with my corporate one-to-one clients and with my university classes.
-In this talk I will show and explain how I use Ning to complement the delivery of these courses.
-The talk will look at the pedagogical and organizational perspectives of incorporating such a platform into business English groups.
+I have used the social media platform Ning with my corporate one-to-one clients and with my university classes.
+In this talk I show and explain how I used Ning to complement the delivery of these courses.
+The talk looks at the pedagogical and organizational perspectives of incorporating such a platform into business English groups.